hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

 * Adaptive cadence (GUI update frequency), e.g. 10 min cadence (GUI update frequency) far out -> 1 sec cadence (GUI update frequency) near the end
   * When far from the deadline, align (snap) the next tick to a clean boundary (eg the nearest 00 or 30 seconds) to avoid visual jitter
   * Throttle the cadence (GUI update frequency) when the main window is hidden - parity with the example working Python program’s behavior.
+* Use System.Windows.Forms.Timer to avoid cross-thread Invoke() calls when updating labels/tooltip.

 ### 4.6 Conditional (per a global boolean variable) Single-instance guard